"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Foradil.

-Drugs with a similar action:
+Drugs with similar effects:

-Bronchoryl Theo-Asthalin forte Theo-Asthalin Shadrinum Isadrinum Gambaran
+Bronchoryl Theo-Asthalin forte Theo-Asthalin Isadrinum Gambaran

 Dear doctors!